atcollab/at/README.rst

 The core of AT was developed at SLAC by Andrei Terebilo and a webpage is hosted `here <http://www.slac.stanford.edu/grp/ssrl/spear/at/>`_.

-The AT code in this repository has evolved out of version 1.3 of the original and is now maintained by the atcollab collaboration, involving people from different research institutes.
+The AT code in this repository evolved from version 1.3 of the original code and is now maintained by the 'atcollab' collaboration, involving people from different research institutes.
 The latest release can be found `here <https://github.com/atcollab/at/releases>`_.